chaseyb/100-days-of-code/log.md

 ### Day 18: November 19, 2020
 Completed some practice coding tests on CodeSignal.
 It's a great resource to test your knowlege and make connections with hiring managers at various tech companies.

+### Day 19: November 21, 2020
+Watched coding interviews online.
+I recommend checking out Clément Mihailescu Youtube channel.
+The videos on his channel are very helpful and he also runs a website called www.algoexpert.io which is designed to help you prepare for technical interviews.